stack/thehunt/README.markdown

 ## What?

 `thehunt` is a web app used to manage trivia questions via SMS.
 It integrates with [Twilio][twilio] to send and receive texts.
-You can maanage teams, set checkpoints and broadcast messages.
+You can manage teams, set checkpoints and broadcast messages.

 ## Configuration